calebanderson526/semaphore-explorer/README.md

 # On-Chain explorer meant for use with the semaphore subgraph

-Uses the `SemaphoreSubgraph` class of the [`@semaphore-protocol/data`](https://github.com/semaphore-protocol/semaphore/tree/main/packages/data) library
+Uses the `SemaphoreSubgraph` class of the [`@semaphore-protocol/data`](https://github.com/semaphore-protocol/semaphore/tree/main/packages/data) library.

 Built with typescript, next.js, and react-bootstrap